consulo/consulo/README.md

-# IntelliJ IDEA Community Edition
+# Consulo

-This is the official GitHub mirror of the [IntelliJ IDEA Community Edition](http://www.jetbrains.com/idea/) source code.
+This is fork of IntelliJ IDEA Community Edition

 ## Building

-To develop IntelliJ IDEA, you can use either IntelliJ IDEA Community Edition or IntelliJ IDEA Ultimate.
+To develop Consulo, you can use either IntelliJ IDEA Community Edition or IntelliJ IDEA Ultimate.
 To build and run the code:

 * Make sure you have the Groovy plugin enabled.
 Parts of IntelliJ IDEA are written in Groovy, and you will get compilation errors if you don't have the plugin enabled.
 * Make sure you have the UI Designer plugin enabled.
 Most of IntelliJ IDEA's UI is built using the UI Designer, and the version you build will not run correctly if you don't have the plugin enabled.